dustywhite7/Econ8310/SlidesCode/7 - Logit.md

 mEff.summary()
 ```

-Using the ``get_mareff`` method, we can easily estimate the marginal effects of our regressors on the dependent variable.
+Using the ``get_margeff`` method, we can easily estimate the marginal effects of our regressors on the dependent variable.
 (No ugly home-made functions needed!)

 ---